HGustavs/LenaSYS/dbTables.md

 impwordlist contains a list of important words for a certain code example (NOT IMPLEMENT YET, NOT FUNCTIONAL BECAUSE IT USES THE box TABLE).

 ### list
-This table is not used, should be removed.
+This table is not used.

 ### listentries
 The listentries table contains the list of dugga's, headers, etc. in a course.
 Everything that is listed in a dugga is stored in this table.